arafatm/book.Machine.Learning.for.Absolute.Beginners.Oliver.Theobald/readme.md

 title: Machine Learning for Absolute Beginners
 ---

-Machine Learning For Absolute Beginners: A Plain English Introduction
+# Machine Learning For Absolute Beginners: A Plain English Introduction
-LOCATION: 3

 2       WHAT IS MACHINE LEARNING?
 LOCATION: 112